roblanf/MM_genome/README.md

 * Contigs get one of three determinants: decipiens, virginea, unknown

 Then combine kmer dominance with coverage table to see how far we can get in sorting the contigs into groups.
 For example, if two contigs are clearly homologues, and the hap1 contig is BELOW the ratio, but the hap2 homologue is ABOVE it (but the assignment is reciprocal) we can still sort it into parents.
 Each contig now ends up assigned to one of three groups: decipiens-parent, virginea-parent, unknown-parent

+This can be done with a table like this:

+contig1_ID
+contig2_ID
+contig1_length
+contig2_length
+length_ratio (1 / 2)
+1v2_coverage
+2v1_coverage
+recip_best_hit (TRUE/FALSE)
+kmer_ratio (highest / lowest coverage, noting which parent is highest, e.g. "2.5x decipiens")
+parental_complementarity (TRUE if contig1 assigns to one parent, and contig2 assigns to the other) contig1_final_assignment

 1.4.
 Parental haplotypes
 Create paternal (decipiens parent) and maternal (virginea parent; we know this from the organelles) haplotype assemblies.